Operator scaling dimensions and multifractality at measurement-induced transitions

 We now turn to the subleading Lyapunov exponents.
 In the statistical mechanics picture, the difference of the two leading Lyapunov exponents controls the decay of correlations along the direction of the transfer matrix, i.e., it determines the scale on which initial conditions are forgotten.
 The next-to-leading Lyapunov exponent thus corresponds to the most relevant (i.e., longest-lived) operator while higher Lyapunov exponents correspond to faster-decaying operators.
 Conformal invariance dictates how these quantities behave at critical points:

-where $f_i(L)=-\lambda_i/(\alpha L)$ is obtained from the Lyapunov exponents $(i=1,2,\dots$) and $x^{\rm typ}_i$ is the scaling dimension of the $i^{\mathrm{th}}$ most relevant operator characterizing the decay of {\em typical}~\cite{LudwigHierarchiesNPB1990} correlators, defined only in the generic/Haar case --- averaged correlators will be discussed below.
+where $f_i(L)=-\lambda_i/(\alpha L)$ is obtained from the Lyapunov exponents $(i=1,2,\dots$) and $x^{\rm typ}_i$ is the scaling dimension of the $i^{\mathrm{th}}$ most relevant operator characterizing the decay of {\em typical}~\cite{LudwigHierarchiesNPB1990} correlators, defined only in the generic case --- averaged correlators will be discussed below.

 \emph{Circuit models}.--- We consider two main ensembles of random circuits: Haar random circuits with two-qubit gates chosen from the Haar measure and stabilizer circuits with gates chosen from the Clifford group.
 Stabilizer circuits have an efficient classical algorithm for the simulation of the single-circuit observables studied in this work \cite{Aaronson04}.
 Additionally, we consider subclasses of Haar and Clifford circuits in which all gates are ``dual-unitary''~\cite{bertini2019exact, gopalakrishnan2019unitary}, i.e., unitary in both space and time directions.
 The most generic dual unitary gates are given by $U = e^{i\phi}(u_+ \otimes u_-) \cdot V[J] \cdot (v_- \otimes v_+)$, where $\phi, J \in \mathbb{R}, u_\pm, v_\pm \in \mathrm{SU}(2)$, and $V[J] = \exp[-i\left(\frac{\pi}{4}\sigma^x \otimes \sigma^x + \frac{\pi}{4}\sigma^y \otimes \sigma^y + J\sigma^z \otimes \sigma^z\right)]$~\cite{bertini2019exact}.
 We present evidence that the dual unitary Haar (Clifford) circuits lie within the same universality class as Haar (Clifford) circuits (to within our numerical precision, see below).
 However, these circuits allow for a more accurate estimate of the critical properties since their statistical self-duality under spacetime rotations forces $\alpha = 1$ and the associated rescaling factors are known exactly~\cite{supp}.
+Below, all results are taken at the critical point determined using the ancilla order parameter described in Ref.~\cite{gullans2020scalable}.
+We find $p_c^H = 0.17(1), p_c^{DU} = 0.14(1), p_c^C = 0.1596(3)$ and $p_c^{DC} = 0.205(1)$ for the Haar, dual unitary, Clifford, and dual Clifford models, respectively~\cite{zabalo2020critical,supp}.